olbeimarton/olbeimarton/README.md

 - 👋 Hi, I’m @olbeimarton
-- 👀 I’m interested in computational biology, and work as a research scientist in the Earlham Institute
+- 👀 I’m interested in computational biology, and work as a research associate at Imperial College London
-- 🌱 I’m currently trying to improve my Python/R
 - 📫 You can reach me here or on my twitter profile: @martonolbei

 <!---